enonic/old-xp-doc/doc/developer/id-provider/index.rst

   This function is typically used for ID Providers in mode MIXED or EXTERNAL to refresh the user store data.

-Set-up an ID Provider
+Set up an ID Provider
 ---------------------

-To set-up an ID Provider, you must follow the 3 requirements below:
+To set up an ID Provider, you must follow the 3 steps below:

 #.
-An application containing an ID Provider must be installed and started (Use the admin tool "Applications").
+An application containing an ID Provider must be installed and started (Use the admin tool :ref:`application_tool`).
 #.
-The application must be associated to the user store to guard (Use the admin tool "Users" and edit the user store to guard).
+The application must be associated to a user store and configured (Use the admin tool :ref:`users_tool` and edit the user store to guard).
 #.
-The user store must be associated to a virtual host in the virtual host configuration file (see :ref:`configuration`).
+The user store must be associated to a virtual host in the virtual host configuration file (see :ref:`configuration-vhost`).